espedzhev/curriculum_vitae/README.md

 ## **Professional Experience**

-### **Software Enginieering Technical Team Lead**
+### **Software Engineering Technical Team Lead**
 **Wazoku Ltd** - *Remote, UK*
 *08/2023 – Present* - 1 yr 10 mo

-- Lead the development of a high-traffic e-commerce platform using Django, resulting in a 25% increase in user engagement.
+- **Project Leadership:** Led the technical direction of multiple projects, ensuring alignment with business goals and technical best practices.
-- Architected and implemented a microservices-based system to handle complex order processing workflows, improving scalability and reducing processing time by 40%.
+- **Architecture Design:** Designed and implemented microservices-based architectures to enhance scalability and maintainability.
-- Collaborated with front-end developers to integrate Django with React.js, enhancing user experience and application responsiveness.
+- **Team Management:** Supervised a team of developers, providing mentorship, conducting performance reviews, and facilitating professional growth.
-- Implemented and optimized RESTful APIs using Django REST Framework, reducing response time by 30%.
+- **Code Quality:** Ensured high code quality through rigorous code reviews, adherence to coding standards, and the use of automated testing.
-- Mentored junior developers, conducted code reviews, and ensured adherence to best practices.
+- **Client Collaboration:** Worked closely with product owners and stakeholders to translate business requirements into technical solutions.

 ### **Senior Software Engineer**
 **Wazoku Ltd** - *Hybrid, UK*
 *11/2022 – 08/2023* - 10 mo

-- Lead the development of a high-traffic e-commerce platform using Django, resulting in a 25% increase in user engagement.
+- **System Optimization:** Optimized existing systems to improve performance, including reducing API response times and database query efficiency.
-- Architected and implemented a microservices-based system to handle complex order processing workflows, improving scalability and reducing processing time by 40%.
+- **API Development:** Developed and maintained RESTful APIs, ensuring they met business requirements and industry standards.
-- Collaborated with front-end developers to integrate Django with React.js, enhancing user experience and application responsiveness.
+- **Collaboration:** Worked in close collaboration with front-end developers, UX/UI designers, and product managers to deliver cohesive and user-friendly applications.
-- Implemented and optimized RESTful APIs using Django REST Framework, reducing response time by 30%.
+- **Mentorship:** Provided guidance and mentorship to junior developers, helping them grow their technical skills and understanding of best practices.
-- Mentored junior developers, conducted code reviews, and ensured adherence to best practices.
+- **Continuous Improvement:** Played a key role in continuously improving development processes, including the adoption of new tools and methodologies.

 ### **Software Engineer**
 **Wazoku Ltd** - *Bristol, UK*
 *10/2017 – 11/2022* - 5 yr 2 mo

-- Developed and maintained a multi-tenant SaaS application for managing client portfolios, incorporating role-based access control.
+- **Application Development:** Developed and maintained complex multi-tenant SaaS applications, ensuring high availability and performance.
-- Integrated third-party services, including payment gateways and email service providers, into the Django application.
+- **Third-Party Integration:** Integrated various third-party services, including payment gateways and APIs, into the main application.
-- Optimized database queries and improved the overall performance of the application by implementing caching mechanisms using Redis.
+- **Performance Tuning:** Identified and resolved performance bottlenecks, implemented caching strategies, and optimized database queries.
-- Automated deployment pipelines using Jenkins and Docker, reducing deployment time by 50%.
+- **Automation:** Automated deployment and continuous integration processes, reducing manual intervention and improving deployment speed.
-- Collaborated with cross-functional teams to gather requirements, design, and implement new features.
+- **Cross-Functional Collaboration:** Collaborated with teams across different functions, including design, product, and QA, to ensure successful project delivery.

 ### **Software Engineer**
 **The Realbuzz Group Ltd** - *Chester, UK*
 *10/2015 – 10/2017*

-- Contributed to the development of a customer relationship management (CRM) system using Django, improving client management capabilities.
+- **CRM Development:** Contributed to the development of a customer relationship management (CRM) system, enhancing client management and interaction.
-- Assisted in the design and implementation of RESTful APIs for mobile and web applications.
+- **API Design:** Assisted in the design and development of RESTful APIs, facilitating integration with mobile and web applications.
-- Performed unit testing and debugging to ensure code quality and application stability.
+- **Testing and Debugging:** Performed extensive unit testing and debugging to ensure the stability and reliability of applications.
-- Participated in Agile ceremonies, including sprint planning, daily stand-ups, and retrospectives.
+- **Agile Practices:** Participated in Agile development practices, including sprint planning, daily stand-ups, and retrospectives to improve team productivity.

 ---